aloneguid/azure-servicefabric-arm/README.md

 # Azure Service Fabric ARM Template

-> work in progress, do not use yet...

 This repository contains fully automated script to create a Service Fabric cluster with least movement possible.
 Just sit back and enjoy.

 ## How to use